-(above photo was taken in the classroom developing my former students’ drama skills: reading, speaking and listening, etc.)
+(above photo was taken during class while developing my former students’ drama skills: reading, speaking, listening, comprehension, etc.)

 The most memorable experience that I had …….was the opportunity to meet a lot of other students – foreign and local – each of whom had his or her own aspiration in life.
 Although we belonged to different cultures we shared the same vision and conviction to make this world a better place to live in.
 During our spare time or on our way home (while on the subway), we would engage in discussing our assignments, our teachers, our lives, the current economic crisis, and our careers after graduation.
 Some of them were quite pessimistic about the job scenario that was unfolding because of the economic crisis, yet some of us would insist that there’s more to life than finding a job after graduation — not that they would not find a job but that they could do better than that.

 Today, we graduates should feel proud for we have surpassed a challenging path in our lives, and we should take this occasion to thank those who have supported us in reaching this far: our family, our friends, our teachers, and our God.
 We also have to thank ourselves for enduring those trying times.